Bone Dry Acryl-A-Seal

 • If ideal surface preparation is not possible the addition of 2 oz. per gallon of Bone Dry Bond Adhesion Promotor (available by special order from Bone Dry Corporate) can be used to increase coating adhesion and performance.
 This also improves adhesion on metal surfaces.

 • Metal surfaces should be clean and free of rust and contaminants.
-If rust is present, removal with high pressure wash is advised.
+If rust is present, removal with high-pressure wash is advised.
 A metal primer is recommended if all rust cannot be removed.
 Allow approximately 2 hours for coating to dry before applying additional coats.

 We recommend that containers be either professionally reconditioned for reuse by certified firms or properly disposed of by certified firms to help reduce the possibility of an accident.
 Disposal of containers should be in accordance with applicable federal, state and local laws and regulations.
 “EMPTY” drums should not be given to individuals.
 The conditions of handling, storage, use and disposal of the product are beyond our control and may be beyond our knowledge.
-For this and other reasons, we do not assume responsibility and expressly disclaim liability for loss, damage or expense arising out of or in any way connected with the handling, storage, use or disposal of the product.
+For this and other reasons, we do not assume responsibility and explicitly disclaim liability for loss, damage or expense arising out of or in any way connected with the handling, storage, use or disposal of the product.

 Check out the whole range of products offered by the experts at Bone Dry: